 Bus services operate throughout Cyprus.
 Take care of your belongings on public transport as petty crime does occur.

 Before embarking on a ferry or other vessel, ensure that appropriate safety equipment is carried.
 A number of international cruise lines stopover in Cyprus.
-See our Cruises page for more information.
+More information:

 You're subject to all local laws and penalties, including those that appear harsh by Australian standards.
 Research local laws before travelling, especially for an extended stay.